Termite & WDO Inspections

-The inspection of your home for wood destroying organisms is just as important as having a certified pre-purchase home inspection or new construction inspection.
+The inspection of your home in Jacksonville and nearby areas for wood destroying organisms is just as important as having a certified pre-purchase home inspection or new construction inspection.
 Failing to consider this is a big mistake.
 Termites, wood boring beetles, and wood destroying organisms such as white or brown wood rot are a very real threat to your investment.
 You should understand your homeowner’s insurance will not cover damage from termites or wood destroying organisms.

 The Fallacy of the “Assumable Termite Guarantee”

 Unfortunately, many buyers are lulled into a false sense of security if the home is sold with an “assumable termite guarantee.”
 These are commonly referred to as a “termite bond,” but you should understand there is no such thing.
 Pest control companies do not issue “bonds”; like any other trade contractor, we issue “guarantees” with our service plans.

 - The issuing company does not have to extend it to you.

 - They can re-inspect the property before allowing you to assume it, and if they find issues, they may refuse or require you to pay for treatment services.

 - The company may require you to make improvements to drainage, landscaping, tree trimming, or repairs to other components such as windows, plumbing, or irrigation.

 - Some only cover damage from eastern subterranean termites, but your home could be infested with the new Formosan subterranean termite or drywood termites.